Stochastic Forward-Forward Learning through Representational Dimensionality Compression: Background and related works

 \section{Background and related works}

-To elucidate the basic idea behind our proposed objective function, we begin by reformulating the classification task addressed by the FF algorithm.
-Given an input-label pair \((X, c)\) from \(C\) classes, the input is processed through \(L\) blocks with \(X^{(l)} = f(X^{(l-1)}, \theta^{(l)})\) and \(X^{(0)}=X\).
-A linear classifier \(W\) then produces class scores \(\mathbf{y} = W^T X^{(L)}\), where \(y_i\) denotes the score for class \(i\).
-The question is how to adjust the model parameters without BP that can ensure that the score \(y_c\) for the true label \(c\) is maximally discriminative.
+We begin by reformulating the learning problem of a network in classification tasks.
+Given an input-target pair \((X, t)\) from \(T\) targets, the input is processed through \(L\) blocks with \(X^{(l)} = f(X^{(l-1)}, \theta^{(l)})\) and \(X^{(0)}=X\).
+A linear classifier \(W\) then produces class scores \(Y = X^{(L)}W^T\) and denotes \(Y_i\) the score for the target \(i\).
+The question posed is how to modify the model parameters in the absence of BP, while still guaranteeing that the output \(Y_t\) associated with the true target \(t\) achieves maximal discrimination.

-EBL~\citep{Scellier2017, scellier2023energy, Song2024} avoids BP's requirement of storing intermediate results by clamping the input and nudging the output to the target and then adjusting weights locally to achieve an equilibrium state, where the energy function, defined in terms of the pre- and post-synaptic neuronal responses within a block, is minimized.
-However, reaching equilibrium requires a considerably long time for a large network.
-In contrast, the FF algorithm solves the learning problem in a bottom-up manner.
-The key is to define a "goodness" of neuronal responses and then improve this goodness from the bottom up so that the network can eventually solve the task.
+Since learning performance is ultimately assessed through a linear classifier, it is intuitive to assume that if each block produces more discriminative representations, stacking such blocks can improve overall classification.
+For example, direct feedback alignment (DFA) \citep{nokland2016direct} demonstrates that deep networks can learn effectively without requiring symmetric feedback connections.
+Instead, DFA delivers global error signals to each layer through fixed random feedback pathways, showing that precise gradient transmission is not essential for credit assignment.

-In the initial formulation of the FF algorithm, the goodness function, analogous to the energy function in EBLs, is represented as the square of post-synaptic neuronal activities.
-Direct optimization network using this goodness function fails, as it would result in all neurons being maximally activated.
-To overcome this, \citet{hinton2022forward} uses negative samples from the data to allow the network to learn in a contrastive manner.
-However, generating negative samples is highly dependent on specific tasks and datasets, which makes it impractical in certain situations.
-Moreover, the summation operation in the original goodness function negelects potential interactions among post-synaptic neurons, which can be further refined.
+While DFA relaxes the need for symmetric feedback by transmitting error signals through random fixed pathways, EBL~\citep{Scellier2017, scellier2023energy, Song2024} eliminates the requirement to propagate explicit errors altogether.
+Instead, EBL frames learning as minimizing an energy function that depends on local neuronal interactions.
+During training, the network first clamps the input and fixes the output to the target, allowing neural activities to evolve toward an equilibrium state that minimizes this energy.
+Weight updates are then computed locally based on the pre- and post-synaptic activities.
+However, because the energy landscape of one layer depends on others, finding a global equilibrium in deep architectures can be computationally demanding and slow to converge.